 Connect and engage with RITE Richmond and fellow Richmondites over social media.
 This is your chance to make your voice heard.
 Our social media profiles are a space for us to share with you opportunities to personally engage our candidates through the events.
 We’ll also share platform and candidate news as well as blog posts that our candidates write.

 At RITE Richmond, we pride ourselves on being open and transparent to the people of Richmond.
-And we are dedicated to rebuilding the trust that has been lost due to the policies of the old guard at Richmond City Council and the Board of Education.
+We are dedicated to rebuilding and creating an equitable and inclusive community.
 Connect with us on Facebook and Twitter.

 Volunteers are the life of every campaign.
 Volunteering presents people with the opportunity to help others in achieving goals.
 Every RITE Richmond candidate has dedicated their lives to various volunteer causes and in order to bring change to Richmond, we need people like you to join our campaign and help us.
 You can help us out by simply voting.
 But going beyond that, you can help us by getting a car sign, hosting a lawn sign, attending burmashaves, joining us at events, telling your friends about RITE Richmond, and engaging with us over social media.